chhavisharma/ToyNNet_CIrcleDetector/README.md

 ## Execution Instructions
   - Training:
       - Google Colab
-          -Run the google colab [ipynb notebook](ScaleAI_ChhaviSharma.ipynb) to execute cells in order.
+          - Run the google colab [ipynb notebook](ScaleAI_ChhaviSharma.ipynb) to execute cells in order.
           - Please view the commented senctions in the notebook for data generation, preprocessing, anf training.

   - Testing: